sergeychernyakov/chatgpt-bb-forum-bot/README.md

 4. **Configure the Plugin:**
    - Go to the plugin settings page.
-   - Enter your OpenAI API key and Assistant ID.
+   - Enter your OpenAI API key.

 ## Configuration

-### OpenAI API Key and Assistant ID
+### OpenAI API Key

-To use this plugin, you need an OpenAI API key and Assistant ID.
-You can obtain these by signing up on the OpenAI platform.
+To use this plugin, you need an OpenAI API key.
+You can obtain this by signing up on the OpenAI platform.

 ### Custom User Prompts